• Skip to primary navigation

 More Festive Recipes

-If you tried my fun holiday recipe for Cranberry and Chai-Spiced Tea Hot Toddies, please be sure to rate and review it below or share your creation with me on social media!
-You can find me on Instagram, Facebook, Youtube and Pinterest - for more delicious recipes sent straight to your inbox, sign up for my newsletter!
+If you try this recipe for Cranberry and Chai-Spiced Tea Hot Toddies, please leave a 🌟 review and share your creation with me on social media!
+You can find me on Instagram, Facebook, Youtube and Pinterest - for more delicious recipes sent straight to your inbox, sign up for my newsletter! 📧

 Cranberry & Chai Spiced Tea Hot Toddy with Gin